-6.6 The availability of local services and facilities can help reduce the need to travel and support local communities.
-The number of key services in several villages in North Norfolk were recorded in 2006 to assist with preparation of the Spatial Strategy and the identification of which should be designated as Service Villages.
+The availability of local services and facilities can help reduce the need to travel and help 6.6 support local communities.
+The number of key services in several villages in North Norfolk was recorded in 2006 to assist with preparation of the Spatial Strategy and the identification of which villages should be designated as Service Villages.
 The results are included in the Core Strategy Sustainability Appraisal (Appendix I) and provide a baseline that can be monitored over time to track changes in levels of services between selected and non-selected villages.
-It has not been possible to update the survey for this report, however could be updated every few years to see if the Core Strategy aim of retaining and reinforcing the role of service villages as local centres for the surrounding area.
+It has not been possible to update the survey for this report, however it could be updated every few years to see if the Core Strategy aim of retaining and reinforcing the role of service villages as local centres for the surrounding area is being met.

 6.7 Core Strategy policy CT3 sets a positive framework for the provision of new community facilities and services and seeks to prevent their premature loss.
-The table below lists permissions granted for new or lost community facilities.
+The table below lists permissions granted for new, improved and lost community facilities and other important facilities and services.